Interface

 Notes

-This function is not thread-safe, since it mutates the trace.
+• This function is not thread-safe since it mutates trace.

-This function is not safe against program interruptions.
-For example, pressing Ctrl + C while groebner_apply!(trace, ...) is running may leave the trace corrupted.
+• This function is not safe against program interruptions.
+For example, pressing Ctrl + C while groebner_apply!(trace, ...) is running may leave trace corrupted.

 Low-level interface